-Mr. Lyon is vice president, operations of MPLX GP LCC.
-He is also president of Marathon Pipe Line LLC.
+Mr. Lyon is senior vice president, Logistics & Storage of MPLX GP LLC.

 Mr. Lyon graduated from Purdue University with a Bachelor of Science degree in construction engineering in 1989.
-He received his professional engineering license in 1994.
+He was licensed as a Professional Engineer in 1994.

 Mr. Lyon, by appointment of the U.S. Secretary of Transportation, Elaine Chao, has served on the liquid pipeline advisory committee since 2019.
 He serves as the chair on the board of the Liquid Energy Pipeline Association (LEPA); chair of the board of the Louisiana Offshore Oil Port (LOOP); and owner representative for Marathon Petroleum’s interest in Capline.
 In 2019, Mr. Lyon received the Pipeline Leadership Award for driving transformation and improvement in the industry.
 Mr. Lyon served as past member and 2021 chair of the American Petroleum Institute’s (API) pipeline subcommittee steering group; the API-LEPA pipeline safety excellence steering committee; and the LEPA Federal Energy Regulatory Commission (FERC) policy committee.
 He co-chaired the public engagement recommended practice development group which includes industry, public and government entities for the entire pipeline segment.
 Mr. Lyon also served as chair of the pipeline industry’s implementation of the Pipeline Safety Management System (API RP 1173) from 2015-2018 and on the Michigan Pipeline Safety Advisory Board, by appointment of Governor Rick Snyder, from 2017-2018.